 We recently joined forces with one of the leading Nordic venture capital funds, Maki.vc, to co-create a survey about startup-corporate collaboration.
 Our goal was to pinpoint the pain points from scoping a pilot project to scaling the finished product.
-In this post, we will analyze the survey results in-depth and offer our point of view on what corporations can do to become great partners for startups.
+In this post, we will analyze the survey results in-depth and offer our point of view on what corporations can do to offer founders a growth opportunity.

 The topic has been widely discussed in tech conferences, media, and it is also something we see every day, so we’ve decided to offer our two cents.
 We surveyed both entrepreneurs and representatives of large companies (not just Combient companies!) and compared the results together.